 Part 2: Life Insurance for a Special Needs Child where the Child is the Insured

-There are a handful of companies who are less strict.
-Principal Life Insurance (in particular) has the best term life insurance child rider for special needs kids because they don’t do any underwriting on the child.
-No underwriting means zero medical questions.
+There are a couple of less strict companies.
+Right now, American Amicable Life Insurance has the best term life insurance child rider for special needs kids.
+They don’t do any underwriting for the rider.
+That means they don’t ask any medical questions.

-If you are also considering buying policies for all your children, the following articles can offer more tips, advice, and sample rates:
+If you’re also considering policies for all of your children, the following article can offer more tips, advice, and sample rates:

 How Abrams Insurance Solutions Can Help